-Field: Earth and ocean sciences.
+Field: Earth and ocean sciences, focus on coastal oceanography.

 Dr Willem de Lange, an earth scientist and lecturer at the University of Waikato, was born in the Netherlands and moved with his family to New Zealand when he was 18 months old.
 Since then, he has stayed put in Hamilton.